efarish/portfolio/mobile/kivy_img_post/README.md

 # Project: Post An Image To A HTTP Endpoint From Android Phone

-This project use the open-source Kivy framework to deploy a simple Python app to an Android phone.
-This simple app uses the phone's camera to take a picture, copy the image to the phone's download directory, and post the picture to an HTTP endpoint.
+This project use the open-source Kivy framework to build a simple Python app for an Android phone.
+The app uses the phone's camera to take a picture, copy the image to the phone's download directory, and post the picture to an HTTP endpoint.

-To avoid having to provide an endpoint to post to, the Python request post in the `main.py` file can be removed.
-For my development, I used a AWS Gateway/Lambda endpoint project I developed.
+To avoid having to provide an endpoint to run the app, the Python POST request in the `main.py` script can be removed.
+For my development, I used a AWS Gateway/Lambda endpoint deployed using project I developed.
 The code and steps for deployment can be found [here](https://github.com/efarish/portfolio/tree/main/aws/sam_lambda_s3).

 The hardest part of this projects was setting up the development workstation.
 I provide the details of doing that below.